 Even if you don’t have concrete answers to all of these questions, we encourage you to contact our program staff to discuss your project idea.

-We invest in this earliest phase of project development to set a big idea on a trajectory towards game-changing outcomes.
+We invest in this earliest phase of project development to set a big idea on a trajectory toward game-changing outcomes.

 Describe, as specifically as possible, the expected environmental result of the project.
 The expected result may be presented as a working hypothesis.
 Explain why the outcome sought is a priority for the Great Lakes and identify the likely impact on the basin ecosystem.

-Outline the work to be carried out.
-Include a project time line that indicates when the environmental outcomes will be realized, when the project work will be complete and major interim milestones.
-Describe your theory of change.
-Show how the work will lead to the environmental outcome identified above and how project success will be measured.
-Explain what must happen beyond the work proposed, if anything, to ensure that the entire Great Lakes ecosystem will benefit.
-Describe the target audience(s) for the project and identify their role(s) in the project, as well as a strategy to further engage them, even if projected environmental outcomes are not achieved.
+Briefly describe the work to be carried out.
+Include a project timeline that indicates when the environmental outcomes will be realized, when the project work will be complete and major interim milestones.
+Describe how the work will lead to the expected environmental outcomes and benefits for the Great Lakes and how project success will be measured.

-Identify the members of the project team, indicating roles and responsibilities.
-Briefly discuss qualifications.
-Describe planned collaboration activities.
+Identify the members of the project team, indicating roles, responsibilities, and their qualifications.